-IR sensor technology improves the accuracy of touch responses during operant rodent behavior.
+Additionally, we’ve combined unique IR sensor technology with the touch screen method to improve the accuracy of touch responses during operant rodent behavior.

 - Compatible with neural recording techniques.

 Touch screen methods have become both an efficient and powerful tool to test cognition and other operant behaviors in mice and rats because you can easily run a variety of operant tasks with the same chamber.
 Our Touch Panel operant conditioning chamber is fully automated with unique infrared (IR) sensors located at the top right and top left corners of the 15-inch touch screen.
 The IR sensors greatly improve the accuracy of recorded touch responses because there is no minimum force required to detect a response.
 Additionally, with the Operant TaskStudio software, users can easily create their own operant behavior tests and switch between a variety of different tasks within a single session.

 The touch panel contains infrared (IR) sensors at the top right and left corners of the screen that are sensitive enough to pick up.
 These sensors require no minimum force be applied to detect a response so that even nose poke’s from small rodents will be detected

 The unique trapezoidal versus square design allows the animal to better focus on the screen and therefore task in front of them allowing for quicker more efficient learning.

 The touch panel operant chamber is compatible with in vivo neurophysiology methods.

 Learn how you can combine the Touch Panel with our wireless optogenetics and fiber photometry systems.